jobe39/convert_xml_for_Opencpn_Draw/README.md

 INSTALL:
 ========
 Simply download the python file.
-Install Python interpreter, pip and install lxml library.
+Install Python interpreter, pip and install lxml library and needed dependences for lxml.

 HOW TO USE:
 ===========